 It's the subtle art of being completely alone in the middle of a crowd.

 I gave Yellow Jacket an uncomfortable smile and said something stupid like, "Oh, really."
 Somehow it encouraged him, and he kept talking.

 "Do you know how much longer we have to wait?" he said.
 "They should really play a movie for us or something.
 I'm so bored."

 We were sitting at Logan Airport waiting for a flight to Houston.
 I took a second look at this guy and saw the frazzled caffeine nerves of someone who had been flying for a very long time.
 Maybe he got on a flight 12 hours earlier in the Ukraine and was heading home to Texas.
 Maybe he had a fascinating story to tell.

-In an earlier carnation of myself, I might have asked.
+In an earlier incarnation of myself, I might have asked.
 But the current me is afraid of conversations with strangers inside the inescapable can of an airplane cabin.
-And the current me is especially afraid of starting those conversations before we've even boarded.
+And the current me is especially afraid of starting those conversations before we even have boarded.

 Also, I've seen the previews for that new movie starring the villain from "Batman Returns."